Haruto2804/Study-C-with-HARUTO/README.md

 - 👀 I’m interested in learn new things.
 - 🌱 I’m currently learning C++
 - 😄 Pronouns: Haruto
-- ⚡ Fun fact: I like playing video games such as Wuthering Waves.
+- ⚡ Fun fact: I like playing video games such as Nikki Infinity
 - - Nice to meet you!

 <!---